0 0

 We find Elizabeth (E C) on the 1911 Census for the Manor where it states that she became ill at the age of 44 years which seems to agree with the notes.

-At the moment we do not have the case notes for Elizabeth’s time as a private patient but by 1912 the money had run out and she was “transferred from private to pauper” which is where we can pick up her story.
+We must assume that by 1912 the money had run out and she was “transferred from private to pauper” which is where we can pick up her story.

 The other people mentioned in the visitors’ book are Solicitor George Whale from the London and County Bank Chambers, Woolwich and Herbert London, High Leigh, Mycena Rd, Westcombe Park, E8 “Late Gaurantor.” (their spelling) Presumably these gentlemen took care of Elizabeth’s finances whilst she was a private patient although neither ever visited.
 The other family member to visit her was her sister Jane Steinson who lived at 7, Trinity Street, South Shields who, along with Joseph visited her several times during her stay.